Aphria Inc. (APHA) CEO Irwin Simon on Q3 2020 Results - Earnings Call Transcript

 Owen Bennett

 And just a couple of questions please.
-First of all and on the CapEx, and what CapEx has actually been seems a bit more color on that, and linked to that are you still building Germany out and kind of sort of linked to that once more, anything on Europe [indiscernible] shipment in Q4 into Europe or is that kind of wait-and-see depending on what happens with COVID.
+First of all on the CapEx, and what CapEx has actually been [seen] [ph] just a bit more color on that, and linked to that are you still building Germany out and kind of sort of linked to that once more, anything on Europe [indiscernible] shipment in Q4 into Europe or is that kind of wait-and-see depending on what happens with COVID.
 Thank you.

 Irwin Simon